CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Post-Config.md

 {{<tab "NetQ UI">}}

-1. Enter *https://\<hostname-or-ipaddr-of-netq-appliance-or-vm\>:8443* in your broswer address bar to open the Admin UI.
+1. Enter *https://\<hostname-or-ipaddr-of-netq-appliance-or-vm\>:8443* in your browser address bar to open the Admin UI.

 2. From the Health page, click **Settings**.